zserge/zserge.github.io/blog/anvil-1.md

 the value is changed using the buttons - the slider should be adjusted, too.

-With Android+Knork we now have too many places when we need to modify the state of our views, so we move it to a separate method called "render":
+With Android+Knork we now have too many places when we need to modify the state of our views, so we move it to a separate method called "render" to avoid
+copy-paste:

 	<LinearLayout ....>
 		<TextView android:id="@+id/text" ..../>